Gluten-Free Rice Flour Bread with Psyllium Husk | dietplan-101.com

-In this recipe, ground psyllium husk is used as binder (instead of xanthan gum which might cause allergic reaction to some).
+In this recipe, ground psyllium husk is used as a binder (instead of xanthan gum which might cause an allergic reaction to some).
 You may replace rice flour with brown rice flour to make it wholemeal.
-If you make this bread with bread machine, the result is less desirable as the bread will sink much in the center (see photo below).
-For best result, bake the bread in the oven.
+If you make this bread with a bread machine, the result is less desirable as the bread will sink much in the center (see photo below).
+For the best result, bake the bread in the oven.

 - 2 cups white rice flour

 - 2/3 cup potato starch (NOT potato flour)